Matroid rank: Ranks of special matroids

-In graph theory, the circuit rank (or cyclomatic number) of a graph is the corank of the associated graphic matroid; it measures the minimum number of edges that must be removed from the graph to make the remaining edges form a forest.
+In graph theory, the cyclomatic number of a graph is the corank of the associated graphic matroid; it measures the minimum number of edges that must be removed from the graph to make the remaining edges form a forest.
 Several authors have studied the parameterized complexity of graph algorithms parameterized by this number.

 In linear algebra, the rank of a linear matroid defined by linear independence from the columns of a matrix is the rank of the matrix, and it is also the dimension of the vector space spanned by the columns.

 In abstract algebra, the rank of a matroid defined from sets of elements in a field extension L/K by algebraic independence is known as the transcendence degree.

 Matroid rank functions as utility functions

 Matroid rank functions (MRF) has been used to represent utility functions of agents in problems of fair item allocation.
 If the utility function of the agent is an MRF, it means that: